-Paris Brest truly is sheer heaven!
-It is a wonderful treat at anytime and is a great dessert for a special occasion.
+Paris Brest truly is a delight!
+It is a wonderful treat at anytime and a great dessert for a special occasion.

 This gorgeous cake is named after the Paris-Brest bicycle race and was invented in 1891 by a Parisian pastry chef, Monsieur Louis Durand who owned a shop along the route.
 The last time the race was run was in 1951.The cake was made to resemble the bicycle's wheels!

 It really is easy to make so please don't be alarmed at the thought of making it at home!
 You just need to make three easy parts to this fabulous cake; the choux pastry, the praline paste and the crème patissiere.

 Always remember you are not competing with Master Chefs - this is for your family and friends and if it is not perfect first time around it will still taste fabulous.